SixArne/VulkanEngine/README.md

 Go to the debug pannel and run the debugger.
 Make sure that the CMAKE project was configured for the configuration you are debugging.

+## Output

+You can find the output of the Engine under `build/Engine/Debug|Release`.
+Note: If you don't see fmod.dll or a resource folder then you have not configured cmake correctly.